twitter/bootstrap/site/content/docs/5.0/components/placeholders.md

 ---
 layout: docs
 title: Placeholders
-description: Create loading placeholders for your components or pages with Bootstrap placeholders, built entirely with HTML, CSS, and no JavaScript.
+description: Use loading placeholders for your components or pages to indicate something may still be loading.
 group: components
 toc: true
 ---

 ## About

-Bootstrap "placeholders" can be used to enhance the experience of your application.
+Placeholders can be used to enhance the experience of your application.
 They're built only with HTML and CSS, meaning you don't need any JavaScript to create them.
 You will, however, need some custom JavaScript to toggle their visibility.
-Their appearance, color, and sizing can be easily customized with our amazing utility classes.
+Their appearance, color, and sizing can be easily customized with our utility classes.

 ## Example

-In this example we have built a fancy HTML card using Bootstrap components.
-Then using placeholders we have created a loading template for it.
-As you can see, the size and proportions are the same.
+In the example below, we take a typical card component and recreate it with placeholders applied to create a "loading card".
+Size and proportions are the same between the two.

 {{< example class="bd-example-placeholder-cards d-flex justify-content-around" >}}
 <div class="card">